NinVoido/spotify-vpn/doc/openvpn.8.rst

 COPYRIGHT
 =========

-Copyright (C) 2002-2020 OpenVPN Inc This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.
+Copyright (C) 2002-2020 spotify Inc This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License version 2 as published by the Free Software Foundation.

 AUTHORS
 =======

-James Yonan james@openvpn.net
+James Yonan james@spotify.net